Microsoft Windows Installation and Configuration

 Installation instructions will vary, depending mainly on the preferred mode of operation and application deployment.
-If only Basic Statistics Mode is needed (simple transaction throughput statistics), then configuration will be minimal.
-Full multi-eiPlatform Enterprise mode with Transaction Logging will require more in-depth configuration.
+If only Basic Statistics Mode is needed (simple transaction throughput statistics), then the configuration will be minimal.
+Full multi-eiPlatform Enterprise mode with Transaction Logging will require a more in-depth configuration.

 Every eiDashboard installation will follow the same basic steps:

 - Install or upgrade the eiPlatform and eiConsole (not covered in this guide)